-5-Ingredient No-Roll Pie Crust – This easy, wholesome pie crust is made with ingredients that you likely have in your home.
-It’s also gluten-free and nut-free, making it a great allergy-friendly option for you or holiday guests!
+No-Roll Oat Flour Pie Crust - This easy, wholesome pie crust is what I use for all of my homemade pies!
+Made with just five ingredients, including oat flour and olive oil.
+It's gluten-free, egg-free, and nut-free, making it a great allergy-friendly option for you or holiday guests!

 With the holidays fast approaching, many of you are probably planning out your dessert menus, which may likely include some type of delicious pie!

-Ergo, a good pie crust recipe will be a valuable asset.
+Ergo, a good pie crust recipe will be a valuable asset, so I wanted to share the crust I use for nearly ALL of my pie making.

-This recipe makes just enough for a base, as I originally intended it for my Clean Honey Pumpkin Pie.
+This recipe makes just enough for a base, as I originally created it for my Clean Honey Pumpkin Pie.

 It also works well for this Tart Berry Pie, which has a crumble topping in lieu of the traditional lattice weave.

-Please enjoy the following video showing you exactly how to make this easy recipe!
+Please enjoy the video below showing you exactly how to make this easy recipe!

 Ingredients